 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Intel wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Chris Neiger has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Apple, and Fitbit.
-The Motley Fool owns shares of General Electric.
-The Motley Fool recommends Cisco Systems and Intel.
+Chris Neiger has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Apple, and Verizon Communications.
+The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+The Motley Fool recommends Intel.
 The Motley Fool has a disclosure policy.